-Intermittent divergent strabismus can become a constant divergent strabismus, due to lack of treatment.
+Intermittent divergent strabismus can become constant divergent strabismus due to lack of treatment.

-Sometimes, after having surgery, complications such as bleeding, infections of the surgical wound, swelling of the eyelid and the possibility of having to repeat surgeries may occur.
+Sometimes, after having surgery, complications such as bleeding, infections of the surgical wound, swelling of the eyelid, and the possibility of having repeat surgeries may occur.

-Since in certain occasions the divergent strabismus can reappear after the surgery.
+On certain occasions, the divergent strabismus can reappear after the surgery.

-You should go to the doctor immediately if symptoms and signs such as headache, dizziness, muscle aches, feeling of general malaise, fever, swelling, redness, if drainage or bleeding in the surgical area increases develop after surgery.
+You should go to the doctor immediately if symptoms and signs such as headache, dizziness, muscle aches, feeling of general malaise, fever, swelling, or redness if drainage or bleeding in the surgical area increases develops after surgery.

-In the case of being detected and treated in time, it can restore the binocular vision of the patient.
+In the case of being detected and treated in time, it can restore the patient’s binocular vision.

 Even if amblyopia develops, vision problems can be resolved during the early stages of disease progression.

 The result of acquired divergent strabismus, on the other hand, depends on a wide variety of factors.